omgnetwork/elixir-omg/docs/standard_vs_in_flight_exits_interaction.md

 An in-flight exit would impact all inputs and outputs of the in-flight exit transaction.
 If the IFE is canonical, it would exit the unchallenged piggybacked outputs.
 On the other hand, if the IFE is non-canonical, the unchallenged piggybacked inputs would be exited.

+If any of the in-flight exit input is flagged during `processExit`, that exit would be considered as non-canonical (for more detail on the reasons, see: [this issue](https://github.com/omisego/plasma-contracts/issues/470)).
+Otherwise, the canonicity would be decided by the canonicity challenge game of the in-flight exit.

+If the in-flight exit is considered non-canonical during processing, we flag only the exiting inputs as spent.
+In other words, if the input is piggybacked, unchallenged and not flagged as spent yet, it would be exited and then be flagged as spent to the `PlasmaFramework`.

+On the other hand, if the in-flight exit is considered canonical, _all_ inputs plus the exiting outputs would be flagged.
+So if the output is piggybacked, unchallenged, and not flagged as spent yet, it would be exited and then be flagged as spent.
+Also all inputs would be flagged as well.

-For IFE, when processed, we would flag _all_ inputs as spent while only flag the unchallenged piggybacked outputs.
-We do this because the current interaction game would have some edge cases during data unavailability, operator can try to double spend via IFE.
+We flag all the inputs when canonical because the current interaction game would have some edge cases during data unavailability, operator can try to double spend via IFE.
 For more detail, see this issue: [here](https://github.com/omisego/plasma-contracts/issues/102).
 In short, current IFE interactive game design can potentially decide the canonicity differently during data unavailability to the real canonicity when there is full data availability.
 We mitigate this by using Kelvin's solution of flagging all inputs (see: [this comment](https://github.com/omisego/plasma-contracts/issues/102#issuecomment-495809967)).
 So even a mismatch canonicity happens, it cannot be double spent.

-As a result, since all inputs would be flagged regardless of piggybacked or not, users should be aware that if the user believes an IFE to be non-canonical, the user should always piggyback the input once IFE started.
-There is no second chance to exit the IFE transaction input.
-For the case of IFE transaction outputs, you can still do standard exit and exit on the output afterward if not piggybacked.
-However, usually an IFE would only occurs when there is a need to exit with higher priority.
-One might want to always join the first IFE if there is really some issue from the operator.

 #### Previous design on SE <> IFE interaction